mlmaskey/calvin-network-data/data/san-joaquin-river/recharge-region/rech8-rech8g/README.md

 Mimi Jenkins, 2000-03-21, Electronic Document

 ## Added grouund water demand as per  agrculture deamnd and constrained to lower bound as per Goharian 2018
-Upper bound is considered as the optimized flow and lower bound as 100 times more than the optimized flow (Goharian, 2018) Mahesh Maskey
+Upper bound is considered as the optimized flow and lower bound as 5% of optimized flow (Goharian, 2018) Mahesh Maskey